-- 1. The first step in setting up your tunnel house is to configure the stages that you want as your cool tunnel stages.
+- The first step in setting up your tunnel house is to configure the stages that you want as your cool tunnel stages.
 If some stages need to operate in tunnel mode and in normal mode, then program these stages to be cool negative tunnel stages.
 See the Program Reference section in the back of this manual for more information on the operation of various stage modes. - 2.
-The next step in setting up your tunnel house is determining how your controller should operate while out of tunnel mode.
-In other words, does your house always power ventilate or does it naturally ventilate using curtain sidewalls.
-If it is a power ventilated house you must set the Power Ventilate switch (Tunnel bank SWX-3) in the on position. - 3.
+The next step is to determine if you would like to operate your building at a different static pressure while in tunnel.
+If so, you must set the Split Target switch (Tunnel Switch SWX 4) to ON.
+Then set the desired tunnel pressure with P22. - 3.
 The last step in setting up your tunnel house is determining how you would like to initiate tunnel mode.
 You can initiate tunnel mode by outside temperature or by your lowest programmed cool tunnel stage.
 The lowest programmed cool tunnel stage is determined by the lowest OnPoint.
 If you would like to tunnel based on outside temperature you must set the Tunnel On Stage (SWX-2) switch to off.
-You can then set the temperature at which you would like to enter tunnel mode at P24 and the temperature at which you would like to exit tunnel mode at P25.
-Otherwise, set the Tunnel On Stage (SWX-2) to on.
+You can then set the temperature at which you would like to enter tunnel mode at P25 and the temperature at which you would like to exit tunnel mode at P26.
+Otherwise, set the Tunnel On Stage (SWX-2) to ON.